aschauera/pcfAzureMaps/README.md

-# pcfAzureMaps
+# Visual table
-A PowerApps PCF control that displays a dataset as pins on Azure Map
+A PowerApps PCF control that displays Power Platform tables as pins on Azure Map (fork from JSchroeder)